 3. “The Elves and the Shoemaker” by The Brothers Grimm

-In this familiar tale, a poor cobbler is rewarded for his honesty and hard work when two elves step in to save him from ruin.
+In this familiar Christmas tale, a poor cobbler is rewarded for his honesty and hard work when two elves step in to save him from ruin.
 Like most of the Grimm fairy tales, this one is very short; it would make a nice Christmas bedtime story to read to young children!

 Read it here | Listen here